RyanMcG/manners/README.md

 This etiquette works fine with *manners*.
 Other libraries make validating relationships between fields much more difficult by limiting a predicate's application to the value of the field it is keyed to.
 The benefit of doing it that way is you can concisely define per field validations.
-The alternative of having to drill down to the field you mean to apply your predicate may seem like more work but using compose it is still quite concise (see above example).
+The alternative, having to drill down to the field you mean to apply your predicate to, may seem like more work but it is still quite concise when using `comp` (see above example).

 ## Test